 Don’t forget to cancel these services before you get charged if you can’t afford them!

 If you already pay for a subscription such as Audible, Canva, or Adobe Creative Cloud, it’s worth going into the settings to cancel them.
 Why?
-Because they’ll often give you a free month, discount, or another incentive to stay!
+Because they’ll often give you a free month, discount, or another incentive to stay.

 If you study an arts degree, you might be able to get Adobe software for free through your university, or with a significant discount.
 The same goes with tech equipment like laptops.
-Apple have a good education discount, and Microsoft 365 (Word, Excel, Powerpoint) is free for students.
+Apple has a good education discount, and Microsoft 365 (Word, Excel, Powerpoint) is free for students.

 That concludes my list of 10 things to do if you’re a student with no money!
 What are your student money-saving tips?